kartikayverma56/cs452-mergesort/README.md

 	parallel_mergesort(arg);
 ```

-In next section you will find out what these two functions should do.
+In the next section you will find out what these two functions should do.

 ## Specification